LLnCSoftware/mserve/examples/04routing/04routing.md

 Note that it did a pretty good job of keeping the same symbols on the same slave, but was not perfect.
 It misplaced one `GS on the same server with `IBM

 Its performance can actually vary quite a bit based on the order of the requests received.
-TODO: THIS IS NOT A POINT ABOUT HOW TO WRITE A DISPATCHING PLUGIN SO I AM NOT SURE IT BELONGS.
-TODO: NOW YOU ARE TALKING ABOUT THIS SPEICFIC PLUGIN?
-BUT THAT IS OFF TOPIC.

 It will generally perform perfectly when:
 1. The number of distinct routes is no more than the number of servants.
 2. The first requests submitted are for all the distinct routes with no duplicates.